 Smoking during gum disease treatment makes it harder for the medication to take effect.

-Why You Should Not Neglect Gum Disease?
+Why Should You Not Neglect Gum Disease?

 Gum disease left untreated can lead to the following:

 When the tooth falls out due to gum disease, tooth implants are basically out of the question because the bone would also be damaged and the gum distorted.

 Dentures and crowns would also be a little challenging to apply.

 The infection, oral enzymes, and the bacteria that cause gingivitis and periodontitis cause bad breath.

 This is unsettling for the person/people you speak with and embarrassing for you.